 If you had to work on your computer a little later, don’t go to bed right away.
 Stay up for a bit so that your pineal gland can function efficiently and produce enough melatonin now that it’s dark.

-If you can’t live without their tech before bedtime, software such as f.lux and Apple’s Night Shift mode, help reduce the amount of blue light by “warming” the color temperature on devices.
+If you can’t live without your tech before bedtime, software such as f.lux and Apple’s Night Shift mode, help reduce the amount of blue light by “warming” the color temperature on devices.